sea wall

 (Credit: Molly Shane )

-The Center for the Blue Economy partners with many U.S. and international organizations to achieve its objectives.
+The Center for the Blue Economy has ongoing research projects, partnering with U.S. and international organizations, and employing Graduate Research Assistants to achieve its objectives.

 The Center for the Blue Economy believes that policies and practices affecting ocean and coastal resource management decisions should be informed by the perspectives and tools of economics, and based on reliable, consistent, and comprehensive data.
-Our partners help us achieve this goal.
+We pursue projects that have tangible, real-world impacts, giving our Environmental Policy graduate students the opportunity to gain valuable research experience.

 Project Name Partner/s Year/s